A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 Every time I heard TD Jakes preaching I had a sense of where he wanted to take us.
 It felt like we were on a journey with him as he painted the pictures of the stories of Scripture.

 Every message should have a big idea, a pithy summation of what you are trying to say and ultimately achieve.
-In fact you should be able to state your Big Idea in a short sentence.
+You should be able to state your Big Idea in a short sentence.

 Sometimes I also like to build a specific outcome into my Big Idea.